Electronic Lab Logs: USD 613.5M Market, Compliance and Data Integrity

 Instead, you do what most scientists have done at some point.
 You tell yourself you’ll note it in a minute.

 That minute is where a lot of lab records start to break down.
 Not because scientists are careless, but because bench work rarely pauses so documentation can catch up.
 That’s why electronic lab logs matter.
 They’re not just a digital version of a notebook.
-They’re a way to capture what actually happened, when it happened, without relying on memory after the fact.
+They’re a way to capture what happened, when it happened, without relying on memory after the fact.

 Table of Contents